 - Diligently follow any escalation process required for any contracted work.
 When in private practice, escalate any concern of risk of harm to the parents, legal guardian and/or General Practitioner as appropriate.

-- Ensure note taking for clients who are children and young persons includes: dates of any significant events, dates of any escalation and referrals (including when taken to supervision), who referrals are made to, and follow up action taken.
+- Ensure note taking for clients who are children and young people includes: dates of any significant events, dates of any escalation and referrals (including when taken to supervision), who referrals are made to, and follow up action taken.
 Expect these notes to be provided to the Society in the event of any complaint.

 All Practitioners undertake to: